Azure/azure-quickstart-templates/quickstarts/microsoft.network/front-door-custom-domain/README.md

 Parameters for this template are:
 - `frontDoorName` - Name of the Front Door (ex: contoso)
-- `customDomainName` - FQDN name of the custom domain (ex: www.contoso.com) `backendaddress` - FQDN of the backend (ex: www.contoso-backend.azurewebsites.com)
+- `customDomainName` - FQDN name of the custom domain (ex: www.contoso.com)
+- `backendAddress` - FQDN of the backend (ex: www.contoso-backend.azurewebsites.com)

 For the deployment of this template to succeed the specified custom domain will require a CNAME to the Front Door's default frontend host (say `contoso.azurefd.net`).